simon-javier/backup-manuscript-thesis/main.typ

   [*Preventive Healthcare*],
   [Preventive healthcare is the primary goal of the study, which aims to develop a system empowering individuals globally by providing a non-invasive, accessible tool for early health screening, detection, and actionable recommendations.],

-  [*Subungual Melanoma (SUM)*],
-  [Subungual Melanoma is a cancer arising from malignant proliferation of melanocytes in the nail matrix, typically appearing as a pigmented streak that expands, and is the rarest of four major subtypes of cutaneous melanoma, accounting for 0.7–3.5% of all malignant melanomas.],

   [*Systemic Diseases*],
   [Systemic diseases are conditions such as diabetes, cardiovascular disorders, and liver conditions that often manifest early through fingernail abnormalities, providing a critical window for intervention, and the study aims for their probabilistic detection using deep learning on fingernail biomarkers.],